wxsd-sales/webview-websocket-control-macro/README.md

 Demo WebApps:

-* Blocky Bird: Simple one button game which shows a single UI Extension button controlling the character
 * Tetris: The classic tetris controlled using a UI Extension Navigation Widget
-* YouTube: Embedded YouTube player with UI Extension playback controls
+* YouTube: Embedded YouTube player with UI Extension playback controls and another example using a second WebView on the Navigator as the playback controls
+* Vimeo: Embedded YouTube player with UI Extension playback controls
 * Whiteboard: Simply whiteboard Web App which mirrors drawings on the Room Navigator and the Webex Devices main display

 > :warning: **Note:**